 About the National Science Foundation’s Small Business Programs.

 America’s Seed Fund powered by NSF awards $200 million annually to startups and small businesses, transforming scientific discovery into products and services with commercial and societal impact.
 Startups working across almost all areas of science and technology can receive up to $1.75 million in funding to support research and development (R&D), helping de-risk technology for commercial success.
 America’s Seed Fund is congressionally mandated through the Small Business Innovation Research (SBIR) program.
 The NSF is an independent federal agency with a budget of about $8.1 billion that supports fundamental research and education across all fields of science and engineering.

 Lumedica is comprised of believers and builders of affordable healthcare technologies.
-With a proven track record in scientific innovation and product development, Lumedica creates affordable light-based scientific and medical instruments that deliver accurate diagnostic results.
-Leveraging off-the-shelf and custom imaging components, Lumedica is able to make diagnostic devices cheaper, more durable, and easier to distribute.
+With a proven track record in scientific innovation and product development, Lumedica creates affordable light-based scientific and medical instruments that deliver accurate imaging results.
+Leveraging off-the-shelf and custom imaging components, Lumedica is able to make imaging devices cheaper, more durable, and easier to distribute.
 In 2021, the company plans to launch its first-ever OCT system for retinal use.
 The company was founded in 2014 based on research conducted at Duke University’s BIOS Laboratory.
 Other technologies and innovations are in the development pipeline.